jappeace/jappeaceApplication/content/authentication-in-reflex.md

 								:> Post '[JSON] (AuthCookies NoContent)
 ```
 This is our entire public api, we only expose the login endpoint.
-The result is no content and cookies.
+The result contains no content, but cookies.
-Note that we don't model status codes in servant.
+Servant assumes all status codes are possible in every request.

 ```haskell
 type AuthAPI =